Fitzroy02/fitzroy02-GETS-Studio-F1-V1/CONTRIBUTING.md

 ---

 ## 🛠️ Contribution Rules
-- Write clear, copyoriendly documentation and code comments.
+- Write clear, copy‑friendly documentation and code comments.
 - Ensure ecological impact and auditability are visible in your contributions.
-- Respect roleased permissions: parents, practitioners, and administrators have distinct access levels.
+- Respect role‑based permissions: parents, practitioners, and administrators have distinct access levels.
 - Submit pull requests with transparent commit messages and references to governance flows.
 - Violations of ecological or data governance rules will result in rejection of contributions.